Adaptive tensor train metadynamics for high-dimensional free energy exploration: Introduction

 Enhanced sampling methods bridge separations of timescales by increasing the probabilities of rare but important states to facilitate the recovery of unbiased statistics~\cite{henin2022enhanced}.
 A popular example of such an approach is metadynamics \cite{laio2002escaping}.
 The idea behind metadynamics is to build a bias potential adaptively as a sum of Gaussian functions centered on positions explored by the simulation, which encourages escape from metastable states and, in turn, repeated transitions between them.
 The bias potential is generally expressed as a function of one or more order parameters or collective variables (CV) that are computed from the Cartesian coordinates used for numerical integration.
-If the Gaussian heights are tempered as a function of the accumulated bias, as in \emph{well-tempered metadynamics}~\cite{barducci2008well}, the resulting bias potential can be shown to converge to a scaled negative of the potential of mean force (PMF) along the chosen CVs\cite{dama2014well}.

-The particular choice of CVs has a strong influence on the amount of simulation time required to converge.
+The particular choice of CVs has a strong influence on the amount of simulation time required for metadynamics (and enhanced sampling more generally) to converge.
 For systems such as small peptides (e.g., alanine dipeptide, polyalanines), backbone dihedral angles are common choices for CVs.
-Some fast-folding proteins are sufficiently well-characterized so that specific CVs that give good control of sampling are established \cite{lindorff2011fast,qiu2002smaller,juraszek2006sampling,juraszek2008rate,piana2007bias,marinelli2009kinetic,sidky2019high,strahan2021long}.
-However, as the complexity of the system increases, it becomes harder to identify such useful CVs \cite{bussi2020using}.
+Some fast-folding proteins are sufficiently well-characterized so that specific CVs that provide good control of sampling are established \cite{lindorff2011fast,qiu2002smaller,juraszek2006sampling,juraszek2008rate,piana2007bias,marinelli2009kinetic,sidky2019high,strahan2021long}.
+However, as the complexity of the system increases, it becomes harder to identify useful CVs \cite{bussi2020using}.
 In its original formulation \cite{laio2002escaping}, metadynamics performs well only when the number of CVs is limited to a small number (typically two or three), since the volume of the CV space to be explored grows exponentially with dimension.
 This limitation presents a chicken-and-egg problem: CVs that provide good control of sampling are usually not known before simulations are run.

 When some simulation data are available, one strategy is to use generated data to identify a small number of CVs by unsupervised dimensional reduction.
 Methods include principal component analysis (PCA)~\cite{pearson1901lines}, diffusion maps~\cite{coifman2005geometric}, and autoencoders \cite{bank2023,chen2018collective,chen2018molecular,chen2023chasing}.
 Perhaps the most successful and thus widely-used unsupervised dimensional reduction methods use two time points to identify slow modes \cite{amadei1993essential,molgedey1994separation,naritomi2013slow,noe2013variational,nuske2014variational,perez2013identification,lorpaiboon2020integrated}.
 However, these methods can require significant amounts of data.
 More fundamentally, there is no reason that unsupervised methods should identify the variables that are most important for sampling transitions of interest (i.e., that the properties they optimize align with the scientific problem).